nclmplw/bisu_officesuppliesinventory/README.md

 # bisu_officesuppliesinventory

-A new Flutter project.
+A Thesis project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is on the process of its development.

 A few resources to get you started if this is your first Flutter project: